raidho93/buildrace/modules/blazy/README.txt

 IMG, IFRAME or DIV/BODY, etc.
 Non-media element, DIV/BODY/etc., will have background image lazyloaded instead.

-Wrap the parent container with [data-blazy] attribute containing the expected options to limit the scope.
+Wrap the parent container with [data-blazy attribute containing the expected options to limit the scope, or for simple need without aspect ratio.
+Add extra class .blazy to support aspect ratio with multi-serving images.
 And load the blazy library accordingly.

-MODULES THAT INTEGRATE WITH OR REQUIRE BLAZY o GridStack o Intense o Mason
+MODULES THAT INTEGRATE WITH OR REQUIRE BLAZY o Blazy PhotoSwipe o GridStack o Intense o Mason